 This can cause discomfort and pain during sex as the hymen’s excess tissue repeatedly tears during intercourse or the inability to insert a tampon (yes, just like vaginismus), and lead to issues with menstruation, such as longer or shorter periods or UTIs.

-Other types of abnormal hymens that could keep it intact include:
+Other types of rare hymens that could lead to it being kept intact include:

 - If you have an imperforated hymen, a rare condition where the hymen blocks the opening to your vagina.